 101C.
-FIRST YEAR.
+First Year.
 A course in the skills of listening, speaking, reading, and writing, as they apply to many areas of a student's experience: general courses, use of the library, campus discussions, and individual contacts of both an oral and a written nature.
 Individual and group needs determined by diagnostic tests, personal conferences, consultation with other instructors and advisors, and observation in various classes.
 Student needs treated through classroom work, especially arranged small groups, and individual conferences, in order to develop the student throughout the first year and to provide skills for succeeding years.
+A Year Course.

 102E.
-PRACTICE IN WRITING.
+Practice in Writing.
 Adapted to the needs of individuals.
 Open to all who have satisfied requirements of 101C.
+First semester.